Jiajie-Lin23/CTPP/README.md

 - ├── `graph/` — Input graph datasets
 - ├── `fb/` — Intermediate output file
 - ├── `txt/` — Result file
-- ├── `result/` — Output result to record the process
-- ├── `compare_files.py` — Python script for result comparison
-- ├── `1.sh` — The script to run the example

 ## ⚙️ How to Compile and Run